syncfusion-content/javascript-docs/js/TreeGrid/Paging.md

 ---
 layout: post
-title: Paging in JavaScript Treeview Control | Syncfusion
+title: Paging in JavaScript TreeGrid Control | Syncfusion
 description: Learn here all about pagging support in Syncfusion Essential JavaScript TreeGrid control, its elements, and more.
 platform: js
 control: TreeGrid